• Skip to main content

 Why You Should Consider Composer Support?

-Also, as for now, you will have to add all library codes into your source code repository and make the repo size huge unnecessarily.
-On the other hand, with the help of the composer, you can ignore that part and only add a dependency list on the repo, which in turn can be loaded on the server dynamically without affecting the repository size at all.
+Also, as for now, you will have to add all library codes into your source code repository and make the repo size unnecessary.
+On the other hand, with the help of the composer, you can ignore that part and only add a dependency list on the repo, which in turn can be loaded on the server dynamically without affecting the repository size.

 Though you should easily follow this tutorial with the least knowledge of Composer, it will be better and easier for you, if you are familiar with composer.